-The Screen Recorder mode allows you to start a screenshot taking process on a remote Host that will continue according to a set schedule.
-The screenshots can then be viewed and exported as graphic files.
+Use the Screen Recorder mode to start a screenshot taking process on a remote Host that will continue according to a set schedule.
+The taken screenshots can be viewed and exported as graphic files.

 - In the Screen Recorder window click the Settings icon:

-- Select Enabled and set an interval by which the program should take screenshots:
+- Go to the General tab and select Enabled.
+Set an interval at which the program should take screenshots:

-- Switch to the Schedules tab, click Add, set your schedule and make sure you selected the Active checkbox:
+- Switch to the Schedules tab and set your schedule for taking screenshots.
+Make sure you selected the Active checkbox:

-A container file is a collection of screenshots in a single file with the
+A container file is a collection of screenshots stored in a single file with the

 .rrf extension.
-Initially, when you enable the screenshot-taking process, this file is stored on the remote (Host) side.
-New screenshots are added to the file according to your schedule.
+This file is stored on the remote Host side.
+New screenshots are added to the file as they are taken according to your schedule.

 - Connect in the Screen Recorder connection mode to the target remote PC where the screenshot-taking process is running.